 Chardonnay grapes are very versatile for wine production.
 They are the backbone of the wonderful white wines from the Burgundy region of France as well as a major component of many famed Champagnes and sparkling wines.
 They have been successfully cultivated and vinified in many other parts of the world outside of Europe, including South America, South Africa, Australia and, of course, California.
 Indeed, some of the finest examples in the world come from right here in Sonoma County.
 Our local versions are typically more full-bodied than the offerings from France, but there is a very wide range of styles among our local examples ranging from very crisp and bright to decadently buttery and rich.
 The Russian River Valley, Sonoma Coast and Carneros AVAs are particularly highly regarded for their Chardonnays.

 It is no coincidence that our area is ideal for raising world-class wine grapes and best-in-class poultry.
 Our weather and natural resources are perfect for both.
-So why not grab some locally raised chicken breasts and a couple of bottles of different local Chardonnays, cook up this delicious recipe, and raise a toast to living in one of the best places on earth?
+So grab some locally raised chicken breasts and a couple of bottles of local Chardonnay, cook up this tasty recipe, and raise a toast to living in one of the best places on earth.
 Cheers!

 Jeff James is the founder and co-owner, with his wife Judy, of Stony Point Vineyard and James Family Cellars.
 Their Cotati vineyard and winery have consistently produced award-winning wines.
 Jeff can be reached at info@JamesFamilyCellars.com or www.JamesFamilyCellars.com